Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicScience & Medicine.
 A significant historical year for this entry is 1851.

 Location.
 30° 26.721′ N, 84° 18.32′ W. Marker is in Tallahassee, Florida, in Leon County.
-Marker can be reached from West Call Street east of Stadium Drive, on the right when traveling east.
+It can be reached from West Call Street east of Stadium Drive, on the right when traveling east.
 Marker is mounted beneath the Dr. John Gorrie terrazzo mural on the north side of the Florida State University Medical School Research Building.
 Touch for map.
 Marker is at or near this postal address: 1115 West Call Street, Tallahassee FL 32304, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Elizabeth Blackwell (a few steps from this marker); Hippocrates (a few steps from this marker); Paul Adrien Maurice Dirac (within shouting distance of this marker); Robert Sanderson Mulliken
+At least 8 other markers are within walking distance of this marker: Elizabeth Blackwell (a few steps from this marker); Hippocrates (a few steps from this marker); Paul Adrien Maurice Dirac (within shouting distance of this marker); Robert Sanderson Mulliken

 Paid Advertisement